yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/templates/whatsapptemplate.md

 ---

-Unlike other channel templates that are approved by default, you need to send each WhatsApp template for approval as soon as you create it.
-Facebook might take upto 48 hours to review the template.
-A template gets approved if it is as per the Facebook's guidelines, else it will be rejected.
+When creating a WhatsApp template, it is important to note that unlike other channel templates, each WhatsApp template requires individual approval.
+Once created, the template must be submitted for review by Facebook.
+The review process typically takes up to 48 hours.
+If the template complies with Facebook's guidelines, it will be approved.
+However, if it does not meet the guidelines, it will be rejected.

-The following are the different steps involved in a WhatsApp template -
+The following are the different steps involved in a WhatsApp template:

 1. Create a WhatsApp and send for approval.
 2. Facebook verifies the WhatsApp template and updates the status within 48 hours.